-Four-Wire Indoor and Outdoor Wiring
+Two-Wire Outdoor, Four-Wire Indoor Wiring

-Typical ComfortNet $\mathbb{M}$ wiring will consist of four wires between the indoor unit and outdoor unit and between the indoor unit and thermostat.
+Typical Daikin Communicating wiring will consist of two wires between the indoor unit and outdoor unit and four wires between the indoor unit and thermostat.
 The required wires are: (a) data lines, 1 and 2; (b) thermostat "R" (24 VAC hot) and "C" (24 VAC common).
-TWO-WIRE OUTDOOR, FOUR-WIRE INDOOR WIRING